 Why would we support what might be seen as competitive products?
 Simple: It is imperative that examiners and investigators run their extractions, or phone dumps, through more than one tool to parse and carve out as much data as possible.
 Every tool is a little different and will always produce different results.

-AXIOM and IEF are known for carving for a large number of data points from apps, docs, and more on smartphones or computers.
-We support thousands of artifact types to recover evidence from and our tools have a built-in feature that searches the data for potential/unknown databases and creates artifacts out of those for review.
+Magnet AXIOM offers support for thousands of artifact types and AXIOM has a built-in feature that searches the data for potential/unknown databases and creates artifacts out of those for review.

-The power of what we have built with AXIOM and IEF is that you can ingest all of those images, plus other devices, computers, cloud data, flash drives, and more into a single case file and examine all the digital evidence together and report on it together – one timeline, one world map, one view of chat threads across many devices.
+The power of AXIOM is that you can ingest mobile extractions, and data from many other sources, such as computer, cloud, IoT, and vehicles into a single case file.
+You can analyze and report on all the digital evidence together – one timeline, one world map, one view of chat threads across many devices.

 Our primary goal is to help examiners do their job because we know there’s never going to be only one tool that does everything you need, it’s important that you can utilize all the tools at your disposal.

 Below are the links to a series of blog posts that will walk you through how to ingest various images from third-party sources into AXIOM and how to export an AXIOM image for use with other tools.